pagkly/Zed/Investopedia3/Why the Receivables Turnover Ratio Matters.md

 Why the Receivables Turnover Ratio Matters
 ## What Is the Receivables Turnover Ratio?

-The receivables turnover ratio is an accounting measure used to quantify a company's effectiveness in collecting its [accounts receivable](https://www.investopedia.com/terms/a/accountsreceivable.asp), or the money owed to it by its customers or clients.
+The receivables turnover ratio is an accounting measure used to quantify a company's effectiveness in collecting its [[accounts receivable]](https://www.investopedia.com/terms/a/accountsreceivable.asp), or the money owed to it by its customers or clients.
 This ratio measures how well a company uses and manages the credit it extends to customers and how quickly that short-term debt is collected or is paid.
 A firm that is very good at collecting on its payments due will have a higher accounts receivable turnover ratio.

 It is useful to compare a firm's ratio with that of its peers in the same industry to gauge whether it is on par with its competitors.